bpb27/rewa/NOTES.md

 # Potential TODOs

-- rank for oscar categories and crew jobs
+- try jobId:crewId query param instead of specific categories

 - more clarity on what is clickable, and what will filter vs. open a modal